 |Lifespan:||3 months – 5 years (species dependent)|

-|Minimum Tank Size:||20 Gallons per pair|
+|Minimum Tank Size:||20 gallons per pair|

-|Tank Set-Up:||Very simple; bare floor, minimal light, sponge filter|
+|Tank Setup:||Very simple; bare floor, minimal light, sponge filter|

 |Compatibility:||Community safe with caution (species dependent)|

-The Killifish family is a very diverse and widespread group of fish.
+The killifish family is a very diverse and widespread group of fish.
 They have adapted to live in a huge range of different habitats and are found in almost all continents across the world, except for Australia and Antarctica.

-They inhabit both still and moving waters, they are mostly freshwater fish; however there are a few species which are brackish and saltwater.
+They inhabit both still and moving waters, and are mostly freshwater fish.
+However, there are a few species that also live in brackish and saltwater.

-In their natural environment, some Killifish (Annual Killies) have a lifespan which only lasts for a few months.
+In their natural environment, some killifish (Annual Killies) have a lifespan which only lasts for a few months.

-The males are much brighter than the females, and most Killies heads are flat at the top.
-Their mouths are at the tip of their face or underneath and their teeth are long, curved and pointed.
-The majority of species have round scales and no barbels.
+The males are much brighter than the females, and most killies’ heads are flat at the top.
+Their mouths are at the tip of their face or underneath and their teeth are long, curved, and pointed.

-Most Killifish are slender and pike shaped, which makes them great swimmers.
+Most killifish are slender and pike shaped, which makes them great swimmers.
 Some have a more cylindrically shaped body with short rounded fins and others have long broad fins.

 The body shape varies depending on the species, but they all have a dorsal fin set towards the back half of their body.
 In most species, males also have larger dorsal and anal fins.

 Some of the smaller species include The Dwarf Madeka (Oryzias minutillus) and the Hummingbird Lampeye (Poropanchax myers) are less than one inch in length.

-An extreme example of a larger Killifish is The Orestias (Orestias cuvieri) which can grow up to ten and a half inches.
+An extreme example of a larger killifish is The Orestias (Orestias cuvieri) which can grow up to ten and a half inches.

 Perhaps the most useful way to help you decide which type of species you want is to look at the characteristics and care requirements of individual species.

-Killifish Behavior and Compatibility
+Behavior and Compatibility

-Most Killifish are peaceful and get along well in community tanks; however the males can be aggressive towards each other.
+Most killifish are peaceful and get along well in community tanks; however, the males can be aggressive towards each other.

-However, if you are experienced and want to keep a group of Killies in a larger tank, you can do so as long as you provide plenty of retreats and hiding spaces.
+However, if you are experienced and want to keep a group of killies in a larger tank, you can do so as long as you provide plenty of retreats and hiding spaces.

-Alternatively, you can just have one male Killifish in each aquarium, and avoid keeping any similar looking male species.
+Alternatively, you can just have one male killifish in each aquarium, and avoid keeping any similar-looking male species.

 You can keep any number of females together.

-Killies are usually good community fish and can be kept with other small, peaceful species that require similar water conditions, such as Neon Tetras and Rummy Nose Tetras.
+Killies are usually good community fish and can be kept with other small, peaceful species that require similar water conditions, such as neon tetras and rummy nose tetras.

-There is one trait of Killies behavior that is VITAL that you know about while setting up your tank – almost all of them are incredible jumpers!
+There is one trait of killies behavior that is VITAL that you know about while setting up your tank – almost all of them are incredible jumpers!

-This section will provide a general overview of Killifish tank conditions.
+This section will provide a general overview of killifish tank conditions.
 It’s important to read this advice alongside specific species advice.

-In the wild, Killifish inhabit a vast range of places, most Killifish are also quite hardy and so therefore replicating their natural settings into a tank setting isn’t too difficult.
+In the wild, killifish inhabit a vast range of places, most killifish are also quite hardy and so, therefore, replicating their natural settings into a tank setting isn’t too difficult.

-The tank size and set up will depend on how many fish you want to keep and what your reasons for keeping them are.
+The tank size and setup will depend on how many fish you want to keep and what your reasons for keeping them are.

-A 20 gallon tank is perfect for a regular pair of Killifish; if you are opting for one of the larger species you adjust your tank size accordingly.
+A 20 gallon tank is perfect for a regular pair of killifish; if you are opting for one of the larger species you adjust your tank size accordingly.

-Most Killies should be in a long shallow tank with very little, or no water movement.
+Most killies should be in a long shallow tank with very little, or no water movement.
 Your tank should have plenty of live plants, mainly floating plants.

 The tank can be bare on the floor, but most people like to cover it with dark gravel.
 If you do choose to use gravel, you should choose a type that will not harden the water.

 Don’t use gravel if you intend to get bottom spawners, instead you can use peat (as long as it doesn’t contain fertilizers or additives).

-You should also provide some hiding places for your Killies; this can be in the roots of the floating plants, rocks or wood.
+You should also provide some hiding places for your killies; this can be in the roots of the floating plants, rocks or wood.

-The water conditions of your tank depend entirely on the species of Killifish which will inhabit it.
+The water conditions of your tank depend entirely on the species of killifish which will inhabit it.

-The majority of Killifish require water temperatures of 72-75oF, if you have just a single tank you can use a regular aquarium heater, however more serious Killifish keepers who have a room full of tanks may instead heat the whole room.
+The majority of killifish require water temperatures of 72-75oF, if you have just a single tank you can use a regular aquarium heater, however, more serious killifish keepers who have a room full of tanks may instead heat the whole room.

 The pH balance is different in each Killifish tank because each and every Killie has a different preference.
 For example, some come from soft acid waters and others inhabit hard alkaline waters.

-For most Killies, a water hardness of 120-160 ppm is appropriate, the water hardness is not as critical to get right as the pH balance, although there are a few species that require soft (better for breeding) or hard water (for example, the Nothobranchius).
+For most killies, a water hardness of 120-160 ppm is appropriate, the water hardness is not as critical to get right as the pH balance, although there are a few species that require soft (better for breeding) or hard water (for example, the Nothobranchius).

-The lighting again depends on the species; most Killies are used to shade from direct sunlight and so prefer low lighting tanks.
+The lighting again depends on the species; most killies are used to shade from direct sunlight and so prefer low lighting tanks.

-The majority of Killifish require low water movement or no water movement at all.
+The majority of killifish require low water movement or no water movement at all.

 As for filtration, if you choose to have a small tank, you’ll most likely need to use a filter (unless you’re prepared to do small frequent water changes).

-A filter will break down toxins, and the most common type to use in a small tank is a simple box filter with a filter sponge, or filter wool.
+A filter will break down toxins, and the most common type to use in a small tank is a simple box filter with a filter sponge or filter wool.

 If you have a large aquarium, you might choose to use under-gravel filters.

-Killifish are mostly carnivores, and in their natural environment they eat crustaceans, insect larvae and worms.
-Some are omnivores and include algae in their diet.
+Killifish are mostly carnivores, and in their natural environment, they eat crustaceans, insect larvae, and worms.

-In an aquarium, most Killifish require live foods, therefore if you are not able to provide live food, or are hopeful that you might be able to switch them over to flake food – they’re not the right fish for you.
+In an aquarium, most killifish require live foods, therefore if you are not able to provide live food, or are hopeful that you might be able to switch them over to flake food – they’re not the right fish for you.

-A varied and well balanced diet is particularly important if you are breeding Killifish.
+A varied and well-balanced diet is particularly important if you are breeding killifish.
 For this reason, a lot of experienced aquarists choose to make their own food so they can meet the exact nutritional requirements of their fish.

-The best foods for Adult Killifish include:
+The best foods for adult killifish include:

-Brine Shrimp – easily taken by most Killies, good nutritional source.
+Brine Shrimp – easily taken by most killies, good nutritional source.
 You can also try frozen brine shrimp.

 Daphnia – most aquarists use this live food.
-Can be cultured or collected from ponds (care must be taken not to collect other organisms or fish).
+It can be cultured or collected from ponds (care must be taken not to collect other organisms or fish).

-Mosquito Larvae – only available seasonally, can be collected from ponds.
-Can also be cultured by leaving a container of water to become green with algae, however you must be careful not to allow a full life cycle and breed mosquitos.
+It can also be cultured by leaving a container of water to become green with algae, however, you must be careful not to allow a full life cycle and breed mosquitos.